ACCC Chair & Commissioners

-Dr Schaper is the author or co-author of numerous business management books and has been a regular article contributor on business issues.
-He is a member of the ACCC’s enforcement and adjudication committees.
-Dr Schaper holds a PhD and a Master of Commerce degree from Curtin University, as well as a Bachelor of Arts from the University of Western Australia.
+Dr Schaper is currently also an Adjunct Professor with Curtin University, a Senior Honorary Research Fellow with the University of Western Australia business school, and chairs the advisory board of Griffith University's Asia-Pacific Centre for Franchising Excellence.
+He holds a PhD and a Master of Commerce degree from Curtin University, as well as a Bachelor of Arts from the University of Western Australia.

 Cristina Cifuentes was appointed a Commissioner of the ACCC in May 2013 for a five year term.

 Cristina has a breadth of experience in both the public and private sectors across public policy, finance and utility regulation, including positions at the Reserve Bank of Australia, the NSW Treasury and the Australian Securities Commission.
 She served as the State part-time Member of the Australian Energy Regulator between 2010 and 2013.
 Cristina was a member of the NSW Independent Pricing and Regulatory Tribunal between 1997 and 2006.

 Before becoming an ACCC Commissioner, Cristina held a number of directorships including with the Hunter Water Corporation and First State Super Trustee Corporation.